cscorley/dissertation/chapters/2_related/1_tr.md

 to transform $q$ into a topic-document vector.
 Afterwards, the of this vector can be performed against all documents of $C_K$ as before.

-Several extensions to SVD which enable the algorithm to be *online* have been identified [@Zha-Simon_1999; @Levey-Lindenbaum_2000; @Gorrell-Webb_2005;
+Extensions to SVD which enable the algorithm to be *online* have been identified [@Zha-Simon_1999; @Levey-Lindenbaum_2000; @Gorrell-Webb_2005;
 @Brand_2006], thereby allowing for an online LSI.
 Online LSI allows the model to be updated incrementally without needing to know about the documents prior